-City RBA Goal Indicator OFCY Impact Children are ready for kindergarten 43% of students ready for kindergarten in OUSD 85% of parents attending Parent Engagement & Support Programs and Family Resource Centers agreed that their program taught them how to help their child be ready for school .
-3rd grade students read at grade level 35% of students at or above grade level on SBAC 80% of 3 rd -5 th graders in Comprehensive Afterschool programs agreed that they learned how to do things at their program that help with their school work.
-Students scores 86% of High School and Postsecondary Success participants agreed that their program increased their desire to stay in school . graduate high school OUSD graduation rate 9.8% 84% (1,496) of Career Awareness and Employment Support participants worked in an internship or job placement during their program.
-Older youth are connected to school or work of Oakland youth 16-19 not in school and not working 86% of High School and Postsecondary Success participants agreed that their program helps them feel more confident going to college .
-Youth are not caught in the justice system 97 youth incarceration (average daily population) 74% of Youth Development and Leadership participants agreed that they were better at saying "no" to things they know are wrong since coming to their program.
+OFCY Impact City RBA Goal Indicator 85% of parents attending Parent Engagement & 43% Children are Support Programs and Family Resource Centers of students ready for ready for agreed that their program taught them how to help kindergarten kindergarten in OUSD their child be ready for school.
+80% of 3rd-5th graders in Comprehensive Afterschool 35% 3rd grade programs agreed that they learned how to do things of students at or above students read at at their program that help with their school work. grade level on SBAC grade level scores 86% of High School and Postsecondary Success participants agreed that their program increased 70% their desire to stay in school.
+Students graduate high OUSD graduation 84% (1,496) of Career Awareness and Employment school rate Support participants worked in an internship or job placement during their program.
+9.8% Older youth are of Oakland youth 86% of High School and Postsecondary Success connected to participants agreed that their program helps them 16-19 not in school school or work feel more confident going to college. and not working 97 Youth are not 74% of Youth Development and Leadership participants agreed that they were better at saying caught in the youth incarceration (average daily "no" to things they know are wrong since coming justice system population) to their program.